Mediacorp Suria

 Suria (Sun) is a Malay-language free-to-air terrestrial television channel in Singapore, owned by state media conglomerate Mediacorp.
-The channel broadcasts general entertainment and news programming in the Malay language, including original programming, and imported programmes from Malaysia, Indonesia and the Philippines.
+The channel broadcasts general entertainment and news programming in the Malay language, including original programming, and imported programmes from Malaysia, Indonesia, and the Philippines.

 The channel first launched on 31 January 1984 as SBC 12 (or Channel 12), Singapore's third television channel; from its establishment through 1995, the channel was focused primarily on arts and cultural programming, while later adding a focus on sports programming.

 In 1994, Malay programming moved to 12 following Channel 5's switch to an English-language schedule.
-In 1995, the channel was renamed Prime 12 and switched to primarily carrying Malay and Tamil-language programming (the former moving from Channel 8 after moving exclusively to Chinese programming), with cultural programmes moved to the new channel Premiere 12.
+In 1995, the channel was renamed Prime 12 and switched to primarily carrying Malay and Tamil-language programming (the former moving from 8 after moving exclusively to Chinese programming), with cultural programmes moved to the new channel Premiere 12.
 With Tamil programming moving to Premiere 12 upon its rebranding as Central, Prime 12 rebranded again as the Malay-specific Suria in 2000.

 The channel currently broadcasts from 9:00 a.m. to 12:00 a.m.
-SGT daily (except on national holidays where it broadcasts for 24 hours); a simulcast of Mediacorp's Malay radio station Ria 897 is carried after sign-off.
+SGT daily (except on national holidays when it broadcasts for 24 hours); a simulcast of Mediacorp's Malay radio station Ria 897 is carried after sign-off.